Hospital Bag Packing List for Labour (Singapore)

 - Eyeglasses and if you want, your contact lenses, along with storage case and solution.
 The glasses might fog up during labour.

-- Receiving blanket/towel/baby blanket to keep him or her warm on the way home.
+- Receiving blanket/towel/baby blanket to keep your baby warm on the way home.
 The hospital will provide blankets to swaddle your baby during your stay.

 - Car seat.
 Install the seat ahead of time and know how to buckle your infant.